SACHINs-GH/PIPTP-Prep-2025/Week1/Day1/README.md

 ### Pseudocode

-This Problem asks for the number of times the `while` loop will be executed.
+Count the number of times the `while` loop executes.

 ```
 1. Integer a